TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

 ### Data frames

-A data.frames are a very important type for data analysis.
+The data.frame type is a particularly important type for data analysis.
 This type is similar to a list in that each element can be of a different type.
 However, it differs in that each element of a data.frame is required to be of the same length as every other element.
 This means that the data.frame can be conveniently displayed as a two-dimensional table with a value in every cell.
 Each column (data.frame element) of this table can be of a different type, but all the values within any one column must be of the same type.
 This is very similar to how you might lay out a data table in Excel: you can have each column represent a variable of interest (e.g. group, treatment intensity, outcome measurent), and each row represent an individual observation of these variables (e.g. a subject in an experiment).

 ```